mikeselander/simple-frontend-template-display/README.md

 3. Magic!
 On your pages, the name of the template will show on the toolbar on the frontend

 #### Changelog

+= 0.4.0 =
+* Cleaned up to better adhere to WP code standards
+* Added documentation
+* Added unit testing to package
+* Tested up to 4.3

 = 0.3.1 =
 * Fixed Strict PHP standards error concerning line 184